kean/RxUI/README.md

 # License

-RxAutoBinding is available under the MIT license.
+RxUI is available under the MIT license.
 See the LICENSE file for more info.